LispEngineer/genera-src/wasd/README.md

 # Keyswitch Type

-In testing the various Cherry MX keys offered by WASD alongside the 3600, the linear keys are clearly the most similar.
-Indeed, the linear key with the higher actuation force seems to be the closest match
+In testing the various [Cherry MX keys offered by WASD](http://www.wasdkeyboards.com/mechanical-keyboard-guide) alongside the 3600, the linear keys are clearly the most similar.
+Indeed, the linear key with the higher actuation force seems to be the closest match Cherry MX Black.

+I also tested WASDs two "O-Ring Sound Dampeners" (which I would probably have just called "dampers").
+The blue ones are slightly larger.
+They make the key travel lower and do slightly cushion the bottoming out.

+Overall, I think undamped MX Black is most similar.
+I think, for my own purposes, blue-ring damped MX Red would be preferred and still very similar to the original.

+(I'm typing this on MX Brown switches which I find to be unpleasantly firm with long travel.
+I actually prefer short travel keyboards such as those on Apple's aluminum keyboards and laptops but _not_ the new MacBook 12" non-Air non-Pro.)

 # Keycap Color